J.D. Davis Player Props: Giants vs. Brewers

-The San Francisco Giants, including J.D.
-Davis and his .367 slugging percentage in his past 10 games (one homer) battle the Milwaukee Brewers Thursday at 7:40 PM ET at American Family Field.
+On Friday, J.D.
+Davis (hitting .156 in his past 10 games) and the San Francisco Giants play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 8:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Twins.
+He is looking to bounce back following he struck out four times in his last game against the Brewers.

 J.D.
 Davis Game Info & Props vs. the Brewers